stacksgov/sips/sips/sip-003/sip-003-peer-network.md

 Therefore, when forwarding a message, a peer will select more inbound peers (e.g. 16) than outbound peers (e.g. 8) when forwarding a new message.

+# Related Work

+This section will be expanded upon after this SIP is ratified.

+[1] See https://arxiv.org/abs/1204.4140 for details on the MHRWDA algorithm.
+[2] https://stuff.mit.edu/people/medard/rls.pdf

+# Backwards Compatibility

+Not applicable

+# Activation

+At least 20 miners must register a name in the `.miner` namespace in Stacks 1.0.
+Once the 20th miner has registered, the state of Stacks 1.0 will be snapshotted.
+300 Bitcoin blocks later, the Stacks 2.0 blockchain will launch.
+With Stacks 2.0 will come the Clarity VM.

-## Reference Implementation
+# Reference Implementations

 Implemented in Rust.
+See https://github.com/blockstack/stacks-blockchain.

 The neighbor set size K is set to 16.
 The frontier set size is set to hold 2^24 peers (with evictions becoming likely after insertions once it has 32768 entries).

-[1] See https://arxiv.org/abs/1204.4140 for details on the MHRWDA algorithm.
-[2] https://stuff.mit.edu/people/medard/rls.pdf